Paintzoleg/snake/README.md

+# The snake eats ice cream!

-# A fun game of a snake that eats ice cream created during learn Javascript
+A fun game of a snake that eats ice cream created during learn Javascript